Public Service Health Care Plan FAQ’S

 If you are travelling outside Canada, be sure to take with you the Public Service Emergency Travel Assistance telephone numbers.
 These numbers are listed in the Public Service Health Care Plan Directive and found on the back of your PSHCP benefit card.

 You can apply to cover dependants or cancel dependants’ coverage or to amend your level of Hospital Provision coverage at any time except while you are on leave without pay.
 The effective date of the amended coverage will depend upon the type of change you are making and the timeframe within which you make it.

 Claims are made either electronically by presenting your PSHCP benefit card at a recognized pharmacy or by completing the PSHCP claim form, attaching original bills and receipts and forwarding these to the PSHCP administrator, Sun Life Assurance Company of Canada.
-The PSHCP Claim Form is available online.
-Once you have submitted your first claim, the administrator will provide you with a personalized claim form for future use.
+The Public Service Health Care Plan Claim Form is available online.

 Questions about PSHCP claims should be directed to Sun Life Assurance Company of Canada at:

-Alternatively, members can find information on the status of their claims from the Plan Administrator, Sun Life Financial.
-An Access-ID and a Personal Identification Number (PIN) are needed.
-You can get these by calling the Plan Administrator.
-The contact information is located on their web site.
+Alternatively, members can find information on the status of their claims by logging onto the Sun Life Plan Member Services Web site.
+An Access-ID and password are needed.
+You can get these by registering online at Sun Life or by calling the numbers listed above.

 Yes, though your coverage will be different.
 You will be eligible for Comprehensive coverage which is intended for plan members who are posted outside Canada and who are not covered under a provincial or territorial health insurance plan or a non-government hospital insurance plan.

 Comprehensive coverage includes Basic Health Care, the Extended Health Provision, the Hospital provision and the Hospital Expense (Outside Canada) provision.
-A full description of these provisions can be found in the PSHCP Directive.
+A full description of these provisions can be found in the Public Service Health Care Plan Directive.